 Things to Do in Santiago

-Absolutely everything you need to see, learn, and explore... landmarks, impressive architecture, cultural highlights, social and political conflicts... besides all the secrets and gems you definitely won't find online.
+Absolutely everything you need to see, know, and discover, iconic places, impressive architecture, cultural aspects, social and political conflicts.
+In addition to the secrets you won't find on the internet.

-You will also receive my exclusive Google Maps guide with the best food, wine, nightlife, views, museums and much more!
+You will also receive my exclusive Google Maps guide with the best of Santiago! food, wine, nightlife, views, museums, and much more...!

 * Stock Exchange Building